SNSystems/dexter/Commands.md

                       ]}

     Keyword args:
-        times (int): Minumum number of ime this state pattern is expected to be seen.
+        times (int): Minimum number of times this state pattern is expected to be seen.
 Defaults to 1.
 Can be 0.

 ### Description
-Expect to see a given program `state` a certain numer of `times`.
+Expect to see a given program `state` a certain number of `times`.

-When matching expected against reported states:
+For every debugger step the reported state is compared with the expected state.
+To consider the states a match:

-* Omitted fields in `StackFrame` and `SourceLocation` dictionaries are ignored.
+* The `SourceLocation` must match in both states.
+Omitted fields in the `SourceLocation` dictionary are ignored; they always match.
-* The state match fails if the results of each `expr` in `watches` does not match the given `value`.
+* Each `expr` in `watches` in the expected state must evaluate to the given `value`.
+* The function name and inline status are not considered.

 ### Heuristic
 [TODO]